Ecuador national football team: Retired numbers

 Following the death of Christian Benítez, the Ecuadorian Football Federation retired his jersey number 11 from the national team.
 According to the Federation's then-president, Luis Chiriboga, to honor Benítez the number would no longer be used by any other team player.
-However, due to FIFA regulations, the number had to be reinstated for the 2014 World Cup squad.
+However, due to FIFA regulations, the number had to be reinstated for the 2014 World Cup squad, taken by Felipe Caicedo.